bhemsen/bhemsen.github.io/index.md

 ```markdown
 aplay -l
 ```
-to see in which position your soundcard is.
+To see in which position your soundcard is.
 Normally it should be listed as Card 2

 Now tell Spotify the device number
 ```markdown